begomez/FlutterCatalog/README.md

 # BuyCycle

-Flutter application displaying collection of items
+Flutter application displaying a collection of items and its detail view.
+Allows sorting and filtering.